Gallows Run: Geography and geology

 The elevation near the mouth of Gallows Run is 1604 ft above sea level.
 The elevation near the stream's source is between 2180 and 2200 ft above sea level.

 For most of its length, Gallows Run flows over bedrock consisting of shale and sandstone.
 However, Wisconsinan Bouldery Till occurs near the stream's mouth.
 Wisconsinan Bouldery Till is a glacial or resedimented till that contains numerous boulders consisting of sandstone, quartz, and conglomerate.
 Another glacial or resedimented till, Wisconsinan Till, occurs in the upper reaches of the watershed.

 Watershed

 The watershed of Elk Run has an area of 0.50 sqmi.
 The stream is entirely within the United States Geological Survey quadrangle of Elk Grove.

-There is an patch of wetland near the headwaters of Gallows Run.
+There is a patch of wetland near the headwaters of Gallows Run.

 The streambed of Gallows Run is publicly owned.
 It is one of only twenty such streams in the Upper Susquehanna-Lackawanna drainage basin.
 Two of the other three (Hog Run and Long Run) are also tributaries of Elk Run.
 Additionally, the streambed of Elk Run itself is publicly owned.